New Age (Bangladesh)

 New Age is a Bangladeshi English-language daily newspaper published from Dhaka.
 It is printed in broadsheet.
 It is one of the country's most outspoken newspapers, regarded for its anti-establishment editorial policy.
-Nurul Kabir, a former leftwing activist, is the present editor of the newspaper.
+Nurul Kabir is the present editor of the newspaper.

 History

 Content

 At one-point, New Age–like its rival, the Daily Star–included a literature page (defunct by mid-2019), which stimulated Bangladesh's English literary scene.

 Conflicts

 In 2014, the offices of New Age were searched without a warrant by Bangladesh Police.

 In 2009, a New Age reporter was tortured by the law enforcement agency Rapid Action Battalion members.

 In 2013, editor Nurul Kabir allegedly received a phone call from a person claiming to be a criminal nicknamed "Shahadat," who threatened him, his wife and children, demanded Tk100,000, and ordered him to "speak carefully" when appearing in talk shows.
 In response, a group of 50 activists signed a petition calling for an investigation and punishment of the alleged crime.

 In 2014, police attempted to search the New Age office, at the Tejgaon area in the capital, without a warrant.
 Over objections from staff, police entered and videotaped some of the interior.
 Later, a police official said it was a "misunderstanding" due to a report "that Jamaat-Shibir activists" were "in the area."

 In February 2015, police allegedly beat Nazmul Huda Suman, the Dhaka University correspondent for New Age, and a companion, as they returned to the university from the newspaper's office.
 He alleged that he had photographed some police misconduct, and was promptly surrounded by 20-30 officers, and attacked—on site, in a police car, and at the police station.
 Friends later rushed him to a hospital where he was examined for head injury.
 The incident sparked various public protests by political and cultural organizations.
 The correspondent promptly sued 13 officers of the Ramna police, sparking a court-ordered police investigation.